Dreaming of a whale: a voice from the deep of the world

 Ask yourself: “Is there something in my life right now that is ‘singing’ — quietly, from the depths, something I feel but cannot yet put into words?
 What is that vibration?”

 Astrological note: The whale’s song evokes Neptune in the 9th or 12th house, or Neptune transiting through the 9th house.
-Pisces and Sagittarius with Neptune in the higher houses carry the gift of hearing the collective.
+Pisces and Sagittarians with Neptune in the higher houses carry the gift of hearing the collective.
 If Neptune is now transiting your 9th house — the message is coming from a very deep source.

 He is on the shore.
 Enormous.
 Outside his element.
 In this image something both deeply troubling and deeply moving.

 This is not an image of defeat, but of mismatch.
 The whale is not broken — he is simply not in water.
 The question is not “what is wrong with me?” but “where is my water?”
 What environment, what space, would allow everything large in you to breathe again?
+A smaller, more easily missed version of the same creature of the deep stopped at the wrong edge is the dream of a wounded or stranded dolphin, where the mismatch has a quieter shape.

 Ask yourself: “Is there something in me — large, important, real — that is currently ‘beached’?
 In what environment, in what space, could this vastness swim again?”

 Astrological note: A beached whale evokes Neptune or Jupiter in a difficult aspect, or Saturn transiting through the 12th house.
-Pisces and Sagittarius in periods of Saturn in the 12th often experience this feeling of being ‘out of their water.’
+Pisces and Sagittarians in periods of Saturn in the 12th often experience this feeling of being ‘out of their water.’
 If Saturn is now pressing on your 12th house — it is time to find the right environment for your scale.

 A whale in dreams is always an encounter with something vast.
 With what exceeds ordinary frames.
 With transformation that happens in the dark and the deep.
 With the song that can only be heard by those who are ready to listen.

-Your unconscious knows how to speak to you — it simply needs your permission.
 Let the whale from your dream show you your own scale.
 Sometimes we live too shallow — not because we are shallow, but because we have forgotten how deep we are capable of diving.